meowteusz/automerge/README.md

 - You're not sure how they connect
 - You want to merge them automatically
 - You want to avoid manual VLOOKUP/JOIN operations
+- You need automated merging for scripts/pipelines (use `--merge` flag)

 **Use Merge Debugger when:**
 - Your merge created unexpected duplicate rows